NavdeepBrar03/LinuxAssignment3/Assignment3.md

      - `[username]:[username]`: New owner and group for the files.
      - `/home/[username]/.ssh`: Target directory.

-     ### Purpose: To ensure the new user owns the copied `.ssh` directory.

 ## Step Three: Test SSH Connection
 1. **Log Out of the Current Session:**
+    **Objective**: To exit from the current user session, preparing to log in as the new user.
    - To log out of your current SSH or user session, simply type:
      ```bash
      exit
      ```
      - `exit`: Command to end the current session.
-     ### Purpose: To exit from the current user session, preparing to log in as the new user.

 2. **SSH into the server with the new user:**
+    **Objective**: To test the SSH connection with the new user.
    - Use:
      ```bash
      ssh -i [location] [username]@your_server_ip